LunaNotes

 [37:35]

-is overseeing the reconstruction of a territory
+reconstruction of a territory that has

 [37:38]

-that has been plagued with violence,
+been plagued with violence, with

 [37:40]

-with bloodshed, with poverty for far too long.
+bloodshed, with poverty for far too

-and vision to rebuild and reconstruct Gaza,
+and ambitious plan and vision to rebuild

 [37:49]

-which is well underway because of the Board of Peace.
+underway because of the Board of Peace.

 [37:52]

-This is a -- a legitimate organization
+this is a a legitimate organization

 [37:55]

-where there are tens of --
+where there are tens of of member

 [37:57]

-of member countries from around the world
+countries from around the world.
+Um, and

 [38:00]

-and we think that's an unfortunate decision.
+we think that's an unfortunate decision

 [38:04]

-Sure.
-I'll go to both of you.
+>> I'll go to both of you.
 Sure.

 [38:08]

-Go ahead and then, Jake, you can go.
+>> Go ahead and then Jake, you can go.

 [38:10]